 Heat three to five tablespoons of coconut oil in the microwave and apply it to your dry hair before bed.
 Cover with a shower cap and shampoo as usual in the morning.
 Your locks will be significantly less frizzy and your scalp with be thrilled with the moisture.

-A 2012 study showed that coconut oil can single-handedly stop most of the common causes of tooth decay.
+A 2012, a study showed that coconut oil can single-handedly stop most of the common causes of tooth decay.
 And Monolaurin (what our body converts coconut’s lauric acid into) actually fights everything from the flu to measles.

 Coconut oil’s full of vitamin E, which is about the most moisturizing thing you can give your skin.
 If you’re going to go ahead and replace your lotion with oil, make sure you buy organic—you don’t want your skin soaking up any toxins along with the good stuff.